CapybaHub/convenience_types_flutter/README.md

 Result<ResultType>
 ```

-generic union type is a convinience type to model
+generic union type is a convenience type to model
 and help safelly deal with any asynchronus task outcomes.

 The approach is declarative, so in order to deal with the result, one